Maciej Stolarczyk

 Maciej Stolarczyk (born 15 January 1972 in Słupsk) is a Polish professional football manager and former player who played as a defender.
-He was most recently in charge of I liga club Górnik Łęczna.
+He was most recently in charge of Górnik Łęczna.

 Playing career

 Stolarczyk made eight appearances for the Poland national team.

 Managerial career

 In 2010, Stolarczyk became the head coach of Pogoń Szczecin.
 On 18 June 2018, Stolarczyk signed a one-year contract to become the manager of Wisła Kraków.

 After initially taking charge of the U19 and U17 squads, on 15 October 2020 he was promoted to manage Poland U21.
 On 14 June 2022, after failing to qualify for the UEFA Under-21 Euro 2023, he was relieved of his duties.
 During his tenure, the U21 squad recorded seven wins, three draws and three losses.

 On the same day, he was announced as the new manager of Ekstraklasa club Jagiellonia Białystok.
 On 4 April 2023, having led the club to six wins and twelve draws in 26 league games, Stolarczyk was dismissed.

 On 17 June 2025, Stolarczyk was announced as the new manager of I liga club Górnik Łęczna, signing a season-long deal with an option for another year.
 He was dismissed on 30 September, two days after a 2–0 loss to Chrobry Głogów, Górnik's sixth defeat in 12 games under Stolarczyk.